Understanding Osteoarthritis and Relieving it Naturally: Your Path to a Better Quality of Life

 - Rheumatoid factor and anti-CCP – to rule out rheumatoid arthritis

-- Uric acid – if gout is suspected
+- Uric acid – for suspected gout

 - Vitamin D3 levels – important for bone health